pchemguy/ChatGPTExploratoryPrompting/README.md

 ## 1. Memory management and meta-prompting

-While ChatGPT is developed as a conversational tool that should be easily accessible to beginners, for now, learning certain technical aspects may drastically improve the results, as evidenced by the emergence of the prompt engineering field.
+While ChatGPT is developed as a conversational tool that should be easily accessible to beginners, for now, learning certain technical aspects may significantly improve the results.
+In particular, basic understanding of *memory management* and *prompting/meta-prompting techniques* may facilitate routine interactions with ChatGPT.
+At the same time, ChatGPT can be a powerful tool for topic exploration, and, to gain technical insights about ChatGPT, I actively used it along with other more conventional approaches and wanted to share a selection of related questions/prompts and answers.
+As a beginner, I probably cannot fully appreciate the limitations of ChatGPT even in specific use cases, neither could I critically evaluate the included answers.
+Acknowledging these limitations, the purpose is not to provide definitive solutions but to highlight overlooked considerations, transforming some of the 'unknown unknowns' of ChatGPT workflows into 'known unknowns'.
+My hope is that these collections may provide useful insights to others on a similar path.

 Two such topics include GPT memory management and meta-prompting.

 ### Memory management